Butler Township Zoning Department

 Butler Township opted into the Statewide Building Code – effective July 8, 2004, electing to administer and enforce the provisions of the Pennsylvania Construction Code Act, Act 45 of 1999, as amended from time to time and its regulations.

-On May 1, 2018 the PA Uniform Construction Code (PA UCC) Review and Advisory Council (RAC) submitted their report to the Department of Labor and Industry adopting the majority of code provisions contained in the 2015 International Code Council (ICC) Model Codes.
-These new code provisions will take effect on October 1, 2018.
-Transitioning from the base 2009 codes to the 2015 versions means there will be a significant amount of changes in the enforceable code.
+The new code provisions will take effect on February 14, 2022.
+Transitioning from the base 2015 codes to the 2018 versions means there will be a significant amount of changes in the enforceable code.
 While some of those changes are mostly administrative, some of them may warrant changes in the building practices and design techniques and will have an impact on home performance, occupant safety, and affordability.
 Listed below are examples of some projects that require a permit and examples of projects that do not require a permit.
 A complete list of the township ordinances can be found by clicking on the Ordinances link on this page.

 - Before beginning any project you should check with the Zoning Department for help in determining what, if any, permits or approvals are required.